‘Bro culture’ isn’t a new phenomenon. Since the dawn of capitalism ‘bro culture’ has existed in business.

 ‘Bro culture’ is toxic

-‘Bro culture’ is an issue for start-ups and fledgling small businesses largely because they need investment.
-Unfortunately, many venture capitalists are bros.
-The New York Times ran an article on how ‘bro culture’ is ruining start-ups.
-“The bro C.E.O. does what you’d expect an immature young man to do when you give him lots of money and surround him with fawning admirers — he creates a culture built on reckless spending and excessive partying.”
+“The bro CEO does what you’d expect an immature young man to do when you give him lots of money and surround him with fawning admirers — he creates a culture built on reckless spending and excessive partying.”

-Diversity not a priority for start ups
+Diversity is not a priority for start ups, or bro culture

 Just a quarter of women work in computer-science industries, according to research.
 Additionally, only a meagre 15% of women of colour hold entry-level positions in tech, compared with 35% of white men.